Hyperbolic Concentration, Anti-concentration, and Discrepancy: Introduction

 Inspired by the matrix Spencer conjecture (due to Meka \cite{m14}), we came up with a more general conjecture for hyperbolic discrepancy.
 Can we prove or disprove this conjecture?
-In a very recent work by Reis and Rothvoss \cite{rr20}, they conjectured a weaker matrix Spencer by considering the Schatten-$p$ norm of matrices.
+It is also interesting to study the connection between hyperbolic Spencer conjecture and the generalized Lax conjecture \cite{hv07,lpr05, b14,kpv15,sau18,ami19,rrsw19}.
+If we assume the matrix Spencer conjecture and the generalized Lax conjecture, can we prove the hyperbolic Spencer conjecture?
+On the other hand, in a very recent work by Reis and Rothvoss \cite{rr20}, they conjectured a weaker matrix Spencer by considering the Schatten-$p$ norm of matrices.
 We can also define such an $\ell_p$ version of the hyperbolic Spencer conjecture by looking at the $\ell_p$-norm of hyperbolic eigenvalues (the hyperbolic-$p$ norm).
 Any progress towards the $\ell_p$-hyperbolic Spencer conjecture will provide more insights in matrix and hyperbolic discrepancy theory.

-\paragraph{Fooling hyperbolic cone?} One of the results in this paper is showing an anti-concentration inequality with respect to the hyperbolic spectral norm, which generalizes the results in \cite{ost19,ay21}.
+\ifdefined\isarxiv \paragraph{Fooling hyperbolic cone?} \else \paragraph*{Fooling hyperbolic cone?} \fi One of the results in this paper is showing an anti-concentration inequality with respect to the hyperbolic spectral norm, which generalizes the results in \cite{ost19,ay21}.
 They actually combined the anti-concentration results with the Meka-Zuckerman \cite{mz13} framework to construct PRGs fooling polytopes/positive spectrahedrons.
 Hence, an open question in complexity theory and pseudorandomness is: can we apply the hyperbolic anti-concentration inequality to construct a PRG fooling positive hyperbolic-spectrahedrons, or even hyperbolic cones?